 Where will the office be located?

-EWB-USA’s 47 projects in Uganda are mostly concentrated southwest of the capital, Kampala, or to its northeast.
-EWB-USA would first open a country office in Kampala to support the majority of these projects and for representation with government agencies and potential NGO partners.
+EWB-USA would first open a country office in Kampala to support project opportunities and for representation with government agencies and potential NGO partners.

 After the first office is established, our intention is to open a small field office in the far northwestern city of Arua.
 This locale would focus on programming for the Ugandan communities affected by the refugee influx and the South Sudanese refugee community.